 Black Mountain is a somewhat small town located in the state of North Carolina.
 With a population of 8,384 people and three constituent neighborhoods, Black Mountain is the 105th largest community in North Carolina.

 Black Mountain real estate is some of the most expensive in North Carolina, although Black Mountain house values don't compare to the most expensive real estate in the U.S.

-Black Mountain is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Black Mountain is a town of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Black Mountain who work in office and administrative support (9.21%), sales jobs (9.18%), and management occupations (8.17%).
+Unlike some towns, Black Mountain isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Black Mountain are a mix of both white- and blue-collar jobs.
+Overall, Black Mountain is a town of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Black Mountain who work in office and administrative support (9.09%), management occupations (8.51%), and food service (8.01%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.60% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Black Mountain telecommute to their jobs.
+Overall, about 10.48% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Black Mountain is a somewhat ethnically-diverse town.
 The people who call Black Mountain home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Black Mountain residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Black Mountain include English, Irish, Scots-Irish, and Scottish.

 The most common language spoken in Black Mountain is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Polish and Spanish.